thosgood/this-weeks-finds/markdown/week14.md

 into simple words why this makes general relativity so special.
 Of course, it's very hard to put this sort of thing into words.
-But roughly, we can say this: in Newtonian mechanics, there is a universal notion of time, the "t" coordinate that appears in all the equations of physics, and we assume that anyone with a decent watch will be able to keep in synch with everyone else, so there is no confusion about what this "t" is (apart from choosing when to call t = 0, which is a small sort of arbitrariness one has to live with).
-In special relativity this is no longer true; watches moving relative to each other will no longer stay in synch, so we need to pick an "inertial frame," a notion of rest, in order to have a "t" coordinate to play with.
-Once we pick this inertial frame, we can write the laws of physics as equations involving "t".
-This is not too bad, because there is only a finite-parameter family of inertial frames, and simple recipes to translate between them, and also because nothing going on will screw up the functioning of our (idealized) clocks: that is, the "t" coordinate doesn't give a damn about the *state* of the universe.
+But roughly, we can say this: in Newtonian mechanics, there is a universal notion of time, the "$t$" coordinate that appears in all the equations of physics, and we assume that anyone with a decent watch will be able to keep in synch with everyone else, so there is no confusion about what this "$t$" is (apart from choosing when to call $t = 0$, which is a small sort of arbitrariness one has to live with).
+In special relativity this is no longer true; watches moving relative to each other will no longer stay in synch, so we need to pick an "inertial frame," a notion of rest, in order to have a "$t$" coordinate to play with.
+Once we pick this inertial frame, we can write the laws of physics as equations involving "$t$".
+This is not too bad, because there is only a finite-parameter family of inertial frames, and simple recipes to translate between them, and also because nothing going on will screw up the functioning of our (idealized) clocks: that is, the "$t$" coordinate doesn't give a damn about the *state* of the universe.
 That's what is meant by saying a "background structure" - it's some aspect of the universe that is unaffected by everything else that's going on.